 After a night’s sleep and a day to adjust to the jump in temperature, I woke up Thursday morning ready to explore Rio beyond the immediate area of the hotel.
-However, before I bring you along with our small group on our city tour, I will ask your indulgence as I detour into a bit of deep geological history.
+However, before I bring you along with our small group on our city tour, I’ll ask your indulgence as I detour into a bit of deep geological history.
 It’s important to address this now not merely to gain some understanding of Rio’s present appearance but also because some of these same forces will come into play later in this cross-continent journey.

-Gonna wander back to Gondwana
+Gonna wander back to Gondwana.

 I suspect that anyone who has looked at a globe or a global map has noticed that it takes little imagination to envision the east coast of South America connecting with Africa’s west coast and locking together rather like a jigsaw puzzle.
-It might have looked something like this:
+It might have looked something like this:.

 As you can see, the breakup of the super continent occurred relatively recently – at least from a geological perspective.
 The map above shows the approximate configuration of Gondwana in the late Jurassic period about 195 million years ago.
 South America’s divorce from Africa (which was really neither’s fault – they simply drifted apart) began in the early Cretaceous or about 140 million years ago.
 (Despite the lack of evidence, some people argue that Africa’s desire for big brained hominid children – the continent did give rise to the earliest hominids some 5.8 to 6 million years ago after all – prompted the breakup.)
-One outcome of the split is that over the next 75 to 100 million years give or take we see the opening of the south Atlantic.
+One certain outcome of the split is that over the next 75 to 100 million years – give or take – we see the opening of the south Atlantic.

 But the period wasn’t characterized by tectonic movement and ocean creation alone.
 As the gulf between the continents widened, four major oceanic segments marked by three fracture zones make convenient markers to define sections within the southern Atlantic.

-(A fracture zone is a long, narrow rift on the ocean floor separating areas of differing depth of up to 1.5 kilometers.
+(A fracture zone is a long, narrow rift on the ocean floor separating areas of differing depth of up to 1500 meters.
 Of importance to the present discussion is that in places where such a zone crosses a mid-ocean ridge, it displaces the ridge by faulting.
-Faulting, of course, occurs in the Earth’s crust as a brittle response to stress which, in turn, is generally caused by plate tectonics.
+Faulting, of course, occurs in the Earth’s crust as a brittle response to stress which, in turn, is generally caused by plate tectonics.Â

 In the present instance we must focus our attention on the southern segment demarcated by the Florianopolis Fracture Zone on the north and the Agulhas-Falkland Fracture Zone on the south.
 It’s the volcanic and tectonic activity in this range that will not only give rise to the rock formations dotting the general area of Rio de Janeiro but will, through the magmatism of the Tristan da Cunha hotspot also engender the Paraná Basin and provide the tectonic energy to elevate the Andes Mountains – both of which we will encounter as the journey progresses.)

 Rio’s formations might look imposing but they’re really gneiss.
-Please don’t take them for granite
+Please don’t take them for granite.

 Mention Rio de Janeiro and it’s probable that it immediately evokes visions of beaches, bikinis, Speedos, and Carnival.
 It’s also likely that when you think of Rio an image something like this one